Though not completely recession-proof, these jobs tend to be in demand no matter what the strength of the economy.

-Even when the economy takes a downturn, certain types of jobs always need workers to fill them; here are 10 examples:
+Even when the economy takes a downturn, certain industries will typically need workers, including:

 Read more: 10 Popular Medical Majors for a Career in Health Care

-Those who work to ensure the safety of the general public tend to be in even greater demand during a recession.
+Those who work to ensure the safety of the general public tend to be in high demand despite what happens to the economy.
 Some common public safety jobs include:

 Law enforcement officer